 In Rhode Island, it's illegal to smoke or possess any tobacco product on any school property-for anyone, any age, any time-indoors and outdoors.
 This state law includes electronic nicotine delivery systems (ENDS) products, which covers all forms and brands of e-cigarettes and "vaping" devices.
 School administrators, teachers, and parents nationwide are on alert for heightened teen use of highly addictive ENDS devices that can go undetected by adults when disguised like everyday items.
 A growing number of ENDS products resemble USB computer memory sticks and are available in kid-friendly, trendy, or fruity flavors.
 One top-selling brand is known as "Juul", which carries high doses of nicotine.
 Other disguised ENDS products might resemble asthma inhalers, hoodie draw strings, gas masks, mint tins, beverage containers, simple writing pens, and other common household items. more

 The school flu vaccination program will once again run throughout Rhode Island this year.
-Clinics for students in kindergarten through 12th grade will begin in late September and run through November. more
+Clinics for students in kindergarten through 12th grade will begin in October and run through mid-December.
+Evening clinics are open to community members (ages 3 and up). more

 School-based health centers make getting healthcare easy for students because they do not have to leave school and do not need medical insurance to receive services.
 There are currently two school-based health centers in the state. more